 the traditional party games are simple and fun to play.

-Use these clever ideas when you go to plan your next party and create fond family memories to look back on.
-They are adapted from a magazine article published in the 1920s.
+Use these clever Halloween party ideas when you go to plan your next holiday get-together and create fond family memories to look back on.
+They are adapted from a vintage magazine article published in the 1920s.

 In addition, the traditional tiny black or silver face masks are very attractive, cost very little, and may be worn with any homemade costume.
 They add a touch of mystery very right for the occasion.